WCSin01/download_youtube_videos/README.md

     5. Right click > Extract here
     6. Rename folder as `ffmpeg`
 3. Verify dependencies are installed
     1. enter `python --version` in cmd or powershell.
-If `is not recognized as an internal command` occurs, ffmpeg has not been properly installed.
+If `is not recognized as an internal command` occurs, python has not been properly installed.
     2. enter `pip --version`
 4. Run `main.sh`